Anup-Agrawal-developer/Server_Agent_Socket_Programming_in_C/README.md

 First go in the intermediate server

-BEFORE RUNNING ALL PROGRAMS , WRITE YOUR SERVER IP  in client.c program where i mentioned and in config.ini file
+BEFORE RUNNING ALL PROGRAMS , WRITE YOUR SERVER IP  in client.c program for intermediate_server.where i mentioned and in config.ini file for main_server's IP.